 Get Involved

-Our work centers on collaboration: listening to local voices, identifying shared needs, and strengthening the civic connections that sustain trust and democracy.
+Our work centers on collaboration: listening to local voices, identifying shared needs, and building the relationships that strengthen trust and community life.
 By working together, we can ensure that every community has access to reliable information and meaningful ways to participate in shaping its future.

 How do we collaborate?

-Before each academic term begins, we connect several weeks in advance to align on priorities, clarify roles, and refine the research plan.
+Before each term begins, we connect several weeks in advance to agree on goals, clarify roles, and plan activities together.
 We then co-design surveys and events tailored to your community.
-During the 10-week term, our team meets with partners on a weekly basis to ensure active participation, share progress updates, and respond to emerging insights, concerns, or community recommendations.
+During the term, our team meets weekly with partners to stay engaged, track progress, and make adjustments based on community feedback.
 These touchpoints keep the collaboration responsive and grounded in real-time feedback from your organization and community members.

 What’s required?

-We’re eager to work with willing community partners—local groups, nonprofits, libraries, or newsrooms that care deeply about their community’s civic health and information wellbeing.
+We’re eager to work with local groups, nonprofits, libraries, or newsrooms that care deeply about their community’s access to reliable information and participation in local life.

 Ideal collaborators include civic or cultural organizations that want to strengthen public connection, and newsrooms eager to deepen their relationships with local residents by listening to their needs and helping to rebuild civic trust.

-Agora provides coordination, expert facilitation, and research design support, along with access to proven tools and resources from our statewide and national partners.
-We also offer minor funding and logistical assistance to bring community members together, whether for listening sessions, survey distribution, or local convenings that surface shared priorities.
+Agora Journalism Center helps with planning, organizing, and guiding community conversations and surveys, while offering proven tools and practical guides from our statewide and national partners.
+We also provide minor funding and logistical assistance to bring community members together, whether for listening sessions, survey distribution, or local convenings that surface shared priorities.

 What will we learn?

-You’ll receive both qualitative and quantitative insights into how residents access, trust, and use information, along with actionable recommendations for strengthening your community’s communication ecosystem.
-We also aim to keep the momentum going by continuing to engage with communities beyond the initial assessment, supporting their civic health through ongoing collaboration, shared learning, and local journalistic reporting.
+You’ll receive both qualitative (stories) and quantitative (data) insights into how residents access, trust, and use information, along with actionable recommendations for improving how information flows in your community.
+We also aim to keep the momentum going by staying connected with communities and supporting local media outlets.

 How will this help our work?

-The process builds local relationships, informs future reporting and policy decisions, and can serve as a foundation for grant proposals or civic engagement initiatives.
+The process builds relationships, informs future reporting, and can help shape funding proposals or local projects.

 Ready to Collaborate?